meireles/spectrolab/README.md

 ## Using `spectrolab`

-This vignette [introduces the package](vignettes/introduction_to_spectrolab.md), and works you through the basics of the package.
+This vignette [introduces spectrolab](vignettes/introduction_to_spectrolab.md), and works you through the basics of the package.

-A vignette on how to [process spectra](vignettes/processing_spectra.md) using `spectrolab` explains how to exclude bad measurements, smooth, and normalize spectra among other things.
+A vignette on how to [process spectra](vignettes/processing_spectra.md) using `spectrolab` showcases several useful features such as excluding bad measurements, smoothing and normalizing spectra among other things.

 We highly encourage you to read the vignette on [advanced spectrolab use](vignettes/advanced_spectrolab.md) if you're planning on contributing to or developing a package that depends on `spectrolab`.